Guidelines for applicants

 Use the map on the right-hand side of this page to see if your proposed project falls within the region.

-There is no minimum or maximum amount of funding per project, but applicants should keep in mind the total funding available across the region.
-Applicants are encouraged to include other financial contributions to their projects where possible.
+There is no minimum or maximum amount of funding per project.
+Applicants should keep in mind the total funding available for Grassroots Grants is less than previous years, and are encouraged to demonstrate strong value for money, including in-kind and other financial contributions where possible.

 There are 3 application forms based on the amount of funding being sought: